quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.py.rst

     dataset

-An example of how this can be usefull:
+An example of how this can be useful:

 .. jupyter-execute::